- Blindness: Visual acuity <3/60 in the better eye

 - Population Affected: Calculated based upon the total population and the crude prevalence rate

 How to use the maps

 The GVD dataset provides several data-points to access.
+Watch a video on how to use our maps.
 Our new map designs let you toggle between the following aspects:

 Selecting either ‘Blind’, ‘MSVI’ or ‘Mild’ on the navigation panel (to the right) toggles between these three conditions.
 At the bottom of the navigation panel is a key matching the intensity of colour with prevalence of the condition (lighter is lower, darker is higher prevalence).
 This gives us a global perspective on prevalence.
 Running your mouse over each country, or tapping on a touchscreen, will give you the name of the country, the prevalence rate, the country’s population and the population affected – as at the date for the year you select at the top; as the GVD dataset has been prepared for different years (1990-2015 with projections to 2020), the mouseover or tap shows you the year under consideration.
 The percentage given is the age-standardised prevalence which accounts for the difference in age structure between populations.

 The ‘population affected’ figure represents the number of people according to the condition, sex, age, and year that you selected.
 This figure multiplies the ‘crude prevalence’ (not age-standardised) by number of population, to give the number of population affected by vision impairment or blindness.

 NB: One of the key aspects of the GVD dataset is the ability to compare prevalence of changes over time.
 You will note that, by default, the data is set to ‘2015’.
 You can run the time-lapse feature or toggle the years by clicking the year at the top to take you back in time.